bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 To address this issue, the protocol introduces the role of **brokers**, who act as intermediaries.
 Brokers provide liquidity to peg-out users by fulfilling their withdrawal requests and reclaiming the funds from Bridge Contract A later.
 This **front-and-reclaim scheme** ensures that the bridge can operate efficiently despite the dynamic nature of peg-out requests.

-### Presigning Committee
+### Attesting Committee

-The security of Bridge Contract A relies on a **presigning committee**, which is responsible for jointly signing the transaction graph.
+The security of Bridge Contract A relies on a **attesting committee**, which is responsible for jointly signing the transaction graph.
 However, the composition of this committee introduces potential vulnerabilities:

-- Peg-out users cannot participate in the presigning process because their identities are unknown at the time.
+- Peg-out users cannot participate in the attesting process because their identities are unknown at the time.
 - The committee, comprising the peg-in user and brokers, creates an imbalance of power, as brokers may collude to steal the pegged funds.

-To mitigate this risk, the protocol incorporates **neutral members** into the presigning committee.
+To mitigate this risk, the protocol incorporates **neutral members** into the attesting committee.
 These members, who have no direct stake in the funds, act as impartial participants to enhance security.

-Key considerations for the presigning committee include:
+Key considerations for the attesting committee include:

 - The size of the committee must be significantly larger than the number of brokers to prevent collusion.
 - The peg-in user also joins the committee, adding an additional layer of security by acting in their own interest to protect the funds.
-- To ensure fungibility of funds across bridge instances, the size of the presigning committee must remain consistent across all instances.
+- To ensure fungibility of funds across bridge instances, the size of the attesting committee must remain consistent across all instances.

 ### Transaction Graph Design